• Skip to primary navigation

 Peach cobbler i so so good on its own but it you’re trying to step it up and make this dessert extra special, you can:

-• Top it with a scoop or two or vanilla or butter pecan ice cream.
+- Top it with a scoop of vanilla ice cream or butter pecan ice cream for a delicious southern touch!

 How long does peach cobbler last?

 Peach cobbler will last for a few days if stored properly.
-To store your cobbler place it in an airtight container in the fridge for up to 3 days.
+To store your cobbler place it in an airtight container in the refrigerator for up to 3 days.

 You can also freeze your peach cobbler in an airtight container for up to 4 months.
 Just let it thaw overnight before enjoying it!